Praneethvvs/mcp_server_example/README.md

 - `GEMINI_API_KEY` — Free API key from Google AI Studio.
 - `BRAVE_API_KEY` — Free API key from Brave Search.
 - `GMAIL_APP_PASSWORD` — Generated app password (not your Gmail password).

-Refer to the project documentation for detailed instructions on how to get these keys.
+- `SENDER_EMAIL` -  Email address of the sender(the account for which you created the gmail_app_password).

-### 7) Install the MCP server
+### 7) Install the Brave Search MCP server

-Install the MCP server globally:
+Install the MCP server.
+This will be called by the mcp_client using STDIO

 ```bash
 npm install -g @modelcontextprotocol/server-brave-search
 ```

 ### 8) Run the server

-Start the MCP server by running the following command in the `mcp_server` directory:
+Start the MCP server by running the following command in the `mcp_server` directory.
+This will be called by the mcp_client using SSE

 ```bash
 cd mcp_server